The Question that Sparked a Movement

 The Dana Center Today

-Our staff of nearly 80 professionals are dedicated to the same mission that Uri envisioned decades ago.
+Our staff are dedicated to the same mission that Uri envisioned decades ago.
 Every day our team works to dismantle barriers in education systems to ensure all students—especially those who have historically been underserved—have equitable access to an excellent education.
+The Center leadership, with Afi Y. Wiggins, Ph.D., as interim managing director following Uri's transition from the Center in May 2023, and passionate staff are committed to advancing our impactful math, science, and literacy work.

-Our postsecondary work to create pathways for student success from high school to and through higher education has also expanded significantly since its launch in 2012.
+Our work to create pathways for student success from high school to and through higher education has also expanded significantly since its launch in 2012.
 Our Dana Center Mathematics Pathways initiative provides strategies and tools to faculty and institutions of higher education to support the successful implementation of student-success-focused math pathways across the United States.
+And the Launch Years Initiative is working at scale in 21 states.

 We also collaborate with organizations across the education sphere to discover, develop, and scale innovations.